WHO WE ARE

 Three guiding principles form the foundation of all our work.

-Antisemitism must always be condemned publicly and without exception.
+Antisemitism and hatred of the Jewish people in all forms must always be condemned publicly and without exception.

-We believe the best way to address antisemitism is through education, reconciliation, and healing.
+The best way to address antisemitism is through education, prayer, and positive action.

 Our History